archen2019/pdfsummary/README.md

 ## Methodology

-1. Use `pdf2image` to convert the PDF into png files.
+1. Use `pdf2image` to convert the PDF into PNG images.
 2. Use `tesseract` to extract text from images and create a text-searchable copy of the original PDF.
 3. Process text to remove extra newlines and reconnect hyphenated words.
 4. Use `sumy` to generate a summary of the processed text.